espruino/BangleApps/apps/weatherClock/README.md

 # Weather Clock

 A clock which displays the current weather conditions.
-Temperature, wind speed, and an icon indicating the weather conditions are displayed.
+Time, day of week, date, temperature, wind speed, and an icon indicating the weather conditions are displayed.

+As of Weather Clock v0.06 the day of week, date, temperature and/or wind speed can be hidden using settings.

 Standard widgets are displayed.